Kissing hands: History

-In his autobiography, Tony Blair recalled being confused by the fact that the ceremony did not involve literally kissing Queen Elizabeth II's hands, being instead told to "brush them [the hands] gently with your lips".
+In his autobiography, recalled being confused by the fact that the ceremony did not involve literally kissing Queen Elizabeth II's hands, being told instead to "brush them [the hands] gently with your lips".
 When he was ushered into the room to meet the Queen, Blair tripped on a piece of carpet and fell onto the Queen's hands.

-Due to the failing health of Elizabeth II, the 2022 kissing hands ceremony of Liz Truss took place at Balmoral, where the ailing Queen was spending her final days, marking the only time in her 70-year reign that the ceremony did not take place at Buckingham Palace.
+Due to the failing health of Elizabeth II, the 2022 kissing hands ceremony of took place at Balmoral, where the ailing Queen was spending her final days, marking the only time in her reign that the ceremony did not take place at Buckingham Palace.
 It was the Queen's last official act before her death two days later.
-This was the first time the ceremony took place at Balmoral since 1885, when Lord Salisbury began his first stint as prime minister.
+This was the first time the ceremony had taken place at Balmoral since 1885, when Lord Salisbury began his first period as Prime Minister.